TheochemUI/eOn/docs/source/user_guide/rgpot_metatomic.md

 # engine still comes from a fat build or a packager that ships libmetatomic_engine.so
 ```

-Do **not** remove native Metatomic from eOn: it is the conda-forge path.
+Native Metatomic stays in eOn; it is the conda-forge path.

 ## Runtime notes